ewdave/paystack-node/README.md

 ### Usage

-To initialize a paystack connection, First, get your developer Authorization Key from [Paystack] (https://paystack.co), then import the `paystack-node` library with a call to `with(apiKey)`, passing in the given `Authorization Key`.
+To initialize a paystack connection, First, get your developer Authorization Key from [Paystack] (https://paystack.co), then import the `paystack-node` library.

 ```js